International Program in Design and Architecture (INDA) Summer student design construction project. BAN HIN WUA SCHOOL. Ranong, Thailand. Summer 2018

 Instructor: Will Hulbert

-Students: Chananya Auttavoothisilpa, Keda Daokajohn, Nicha Wiriyapreecha, Noraphat Lohamongkol, Pacharaporn Chosoongnone, Paphada Vasinsittisuk, Passapol Rodphong, Patthakarn Polakla, Piyapatara Leelachaipisit, Rasita Tangmitpracha, Tassaporn Sukhumdhanakul, Thanutcha Pueriphanvichai, Vipava Panyasarawut, Wasita Uancharoenkul
+Contributing INDA students: Chananya Auttavoothisilpa, Keda Daokajohn, Nicha Wiriyapreecha, Noraphat Lohamongkol, Pacharaporn Chosoongnone, Paphada Vasinsittisuk, Passapol Rodphong, Patthakarn Polakla, Piyapatara Leelachaipisit, Rasita Tangmitpracha, Tassaporn Sukhumdhanakul, Thanutcha Pueriphanvichai, Vipava Panyasarawut, Wasita Uancharoenkul

 INDA student design construction.
 A THEATRE FOR THE MIRROR FOUNDATION.
 Thong Lo, Bangkok.
 Summer 2023